What emotional reactions appear immediately after the diagnosis of T1D?

 Yes, the first months after diagnosis represent a period with an increased risk of depression.
 Chronic fatigue, the constant need for self-monitoring and the self-imposed restrictions create fertile ground for mood disorders.
 Patients with T1D sometimes experience not just sadness, but also exhaustion related to diabetes, lack of motivation for self-care, the feeling that the disease "occupies" all mental space.
 The term "diabetes burnout" describes this state of specific exhaustion, distinct from classic depression [6].

 The signs that deserve attention include the loss of interest in activities previously considered pleasant, significant changes in sleep or appetite, persistent feelings of uselessness, difficulties in making everyday decisions and the intention to skip some doses of insulin.
-Untreated depression directly affects glycemic control, and unbalanced blood glucose worsens depression, creating a vicious circle.
-Annual screening for depression is recommended in all patients with diabetes, using standardized instruments (e.g., PHQ-9) and then referral to professionals in the field when scores are high [2].
+Untreated depression directly affects glycaemic control, and unbalanced blood glucose worsens depression, creating a vicious circle.
+Annual screening for depression is recommended in all patients with diabetes, using standardised instruments (e.g., PHQ-9) and then referral to professionals in the field when scores are high [2].

 How do children react compared to adults at the moment of onset?

 Children's reactions depend strongly on their age and their capacity for abstract understanding.
 Very young children, under 5 years, do not understand the concept of chronic disease, but they clearly perceive the parents' anxiety and the physical discomfort of the injections.
-Their reactions are rather behavioral, with regression to earlier stages of development, clinging to parents and sometimes crying spells at the sight of needles.
+Their reactions are rather behavioural, with regression to earlier stages of development, clinging to parents and sometimes crying spells at the sight of needles.
 School-age children begin to understand that diabetes is "forever" and can develop the fear of being perceived as different from peers, the feeling of shame or the desire to hide the disease [3].

 Why does the feeling of guilt appear in parents of children with T1D?